Disney Parks Pet Peeves

 Spending a lot of money on a Walt Disney World vacation does not entitle guests to be jerks to anyone who gets in their way or prevents them from having a “perfect” trip.
 Cast Members go out of their way to put a smile on kids’ faces and make magic for guests, and should be treated accordingly.

-This is especially true now.
-Cast Members are under increased stress about their health, worrying about their future employment given massive layoffs (or sad to have lost colleagues and friends), and bearing the brunt of guest complaints about reduced entertainment, policy changes, etc. A good rule in life is: “don’t be a dick.”
-If that’s too tough to follow, a lower standard is: “don’t be a dick to people regarding situations that are out of their control, especially when they are doing their best to be nice and help you.”
+A good rule in life is to follow Wheaton’s Law.
+If that’s too tough to follow, a lower standard is: “don’t be rude to people regarding situations that are out of their control, especially when they are doing their best to be nice and help you.”

 Walking Etiquette – I walk at an extremely brisk pace.
 I have no time for shenanigans such as meandering aimlessly.
 However, I understand not everyone desires or can maintain my pace, and I certainly don’t expect it.

 What I also don’t expect is a convoy of 4 double-wide strollers walking side by side taking up the entire walkway so no one can pass.
-This is especially true in the current time of physical distancing–you should never be walking more than two-wide right now.

 Instead, observe the rules of the road.
 Allow sufficient room for oncoming traffic.
 Leave open space next to you for a “passing lane.”

 On a highway, you wouldn’t aimlessly zigzag from lane to lane without regard for traffic behind you, so don’t do the same in walkways.
 Likewise, just as you wouldn’t come to a dead stop in the middle of your lane when driving 70 MPH, don’t stop in your tracks to look at a map in the middle of a walkway.
 Navigate the parks like it’s not your first time walking in public.

 What I don’t appreciate is when one member of a multi-generational party of 27 jumps in line, and then slowly the other 26 members trickle ahead of me.
 That’s not meeting the “rest” of your party, it’s thinly-veiled line-jumping.
 I never say anything to these people, but you better believe the back of their heads receive a contemptuous glare.

-My rule: unless 51% of your party is farther forward, the rest of the party moves back.
+A fair rule: unless 51% of your party is farther forward, the rest of the party moves back.
 Fair enough?

 Talking on Attractions – Again, I’m reasonable.
 I understand that parks are a social environment.
 They aren’t a library or a movie theater.
 Some small, quiet comments here and there are totally fine.